JohnSnowLabs/johnsnowlabs/docs/_posts/Cabir40/2023-07-28-ner_posology_langtest_en.md

 ## Description

 Pretrained named entity recognition deep learning model for posology, this NER is trained with the embeddings_clinical word embeddings model, so be sure to use the same embeddings in the pipeline.
-This model is augmented of  [`ner_posology`](https://nlp.johnsnowlabs.com/2021/03/31/ner_posology_en.html).
+This model is augmented by  [`ner_posology`](https://nlp.johnsnowlabs.com/2021/03/31/ner_posology_en.html).

 ## Predicted Entities